-And I started to question whether there wasn’t a better way, a kinder way, a more effective way to help my child and students with difficult behaviours.
+And I started to question whether there wasn’t a better way, a kinder way, a more effective way to help my child with difficult behaviours.

 I’ve come to the conclusion that it all depends on your definition of “working.”
 Today I’m sharing 14 reasons why Time-Outs might not be working for you!

 This post includes Amazon Affiliate links.
 For more details, see the Disclosure page.

 After working with kids for over 20 years as a therapist and educator in a variety of settings (you can read more about me here if you like), I’ve experienced the frustration of trying to find the most effective and kind way to get kids to behave positively, respectfully, and peacefully.

 When I was trained to be a parent educator 20 years ago, Time-Out was promoted as being a kinder, more respectful version of punishment than spanking.
 It was believed to be an effective way to stop “misbehaviours” and the perfect tool for getting kids to reflect and think about their behaviours.

 About 30 years ago, when a growing body of research started overwhelmingly showing that physical punishments are ineffective and harm children’s long-term social and emotional health, parents and schools started moving away from spanking and the strap.

 Many parents turned instead to less physical punishments like time-outs and withdrawal of privileges.